maplibre/maplibre-navigation-android/README.md

 # What have we changed

 - We completely removed the UI part from the SDK so it will only contain the logics for navigation and not the visuals.
-- We upgraded the [Mapbox Map SDK](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/android) to version 8.5.0.
+- We upgraded the [Mapbox Map SDK](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/android) to [maplibre SDK](https://github.com/maplibre/maplibre-gl-native/tree/master/platform/android) version 9.4.0.
-- We upgraded the [Mapbox Core](https://github.com/mapbox/mapbox-events-android) to version 1.3.0.
 - We upgraded the [NavigationRoute](https://github.com/flitsmeister/flitsmeister-navigation-android/blob/master/libandroid-navigation/src/main/java/com/mapbox/services/android/navigation/v5/navigation/NavigationRoute.java#L425)
  with the possibility to add an intercepter to the request.
 - We changed the [locationLayerPlugin](https://github.com/mapbox/mapbox-plugins-android) to the [location component](https://docs.mapbox.com/android/api/map-sdk/8.5.0/com/mapbox/mapboxsdk/location/LocationComponent.html)
 - We updated the logic around the implementation of the locationEngine so it can be used with the new locationEngine from the [Mapbox SDK](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/android).
 - We removed the telemetry class from the project.
-Nothing is being send to Mapbox or Flitsmeister.
+Nothing is being send to Mapbox or Maplibre.

 # Getting Started